nuxeo-sandbox/nuxeo-labs-generic-service-call/README.md

 1. Have nuxeo.conf parameters with your URLs, authentication info (like clientId/secret), etc.
 2. Using these, call the `Services.CallRESTServiceForToken` to get a token information
-3. Then, in all subsequent calls to a service requiring this token, you call `Services.CallRESTService`, passing the token UUID as a parameter. `Services.CallRESTService` wil use the token and ask for a new one if it is expired.
+3. Then, in all subsequent calls to a service requiring this token, you call `Services.CallRESTService`, passing the token UUID as a parameter. `Services.CallRESTService` will use the token and ask for a new one if it is expired.

+Notice using a bearer token is absolutly not required with this plugin: You can call whatever service you need, as you can set up the headers and body as needed.

 <br>